prtkgpt/questdb.io/docs/reference/sql/sample-by.md

 sidebar_label: SAMPLE BY
 ---

-`SAMPLE BY` is used on time-series data to summarise large datasets into aggregates of homogeneous time chunks as part of a [SELECT statement](reference/sql/select.md).
+`SAMPLE BY` is used on time series data to summarise large datasets into aggregates of homogeneous time chunks as part of a [SELECT statement](reference/sql/select.md).

 :::note

 To use `SAMPLE BY`, one column needs to be designated as `timestamp`.
 Find out more in the [designated timestamp](concept/designated-timestamp.md) section.

 :::

 ### Syntax

 ![sample by syntax](/img/doc/diagrams/sampleBy.svg)

-WHere `SAMPLE_SIZE` is the unit of time by which you wish to aggregate your results, and `n` is the number of time-chunks that will be summarised together.
+Where `SAMPLE_SIZE` is the unit of time by which you wish to aggregate your results, and `n` is the number of time chunks that will be summarised together.

 ### Examples